boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    The content of the RDATA in a response to a RESINFO RR type query is defined in
    {{key-val}}.
-If the resolver understands the RESINFO RR type, the RRSet in the Answer section MUST have exactly one record.
+If the resolver understands the RESINFO RR type, the RRSet in the Authority section MUST have exactly one record.
+The RESINFO in the Authority section reflects that the RESINFO is a property of the resolver and is not subject to recursive resolution.

-   A DNS client can retrieve the resolver information using the RESINFO RR type and the QNAME of the domain name that is used to authenticate the DNS resolver (referred to as the Authentication Domain Name (ADN) in {{!RFC9463}}).
+   A DNS client can retrieve the resolver information using the RESINFO RR type and the QNAME of the domain name that is used to authenticate the DNS resolver (referred to as the Authentication Domain Name (ADN) in DNR {{!RFC9463}}).

-   When clients use the Special-Use Domain Name "resolver.arpa" with DDR to discover a designated encrypted resolver based on an IP address ({{Section 4 of !RFC9462}}), they need to handle RESINFO responses specially.
-   By using the DNS server's domain name from the DDR SVCB response to issue the RESINFO query, a client accepts the risk that a resolver supports DDR but does not support RESINFO.
-In this scenario, the resolver might pass the query upstream, and then the client can receive a positive RESINFO response either from a legitimate upstream DNS resolver or an attacker.
+   If the Special-Use Domain Name "resolver.arpa", defined in {{!RFC9462}}, is used to discover an encrypted DNS resolver, the client can retrieve the resolver information using the RESINFO RR type and QNAME of "resolver.arpa".
+In this case, a client has to contend with the risk that a resolver does not support RESINFO.
+The resolver might pass the query upstream, and then the client can receive a positive RESINFO response either from a legitimate upstream DNS resolver or an attacker.
+If a client sees the RESINFO in the Answer section, it can detect that the response is not provided by the resolver and discards the response.

-   While DNSSEC can be considered as a candidate mechanism to protect against the attack, it is important to note that the name was received over unencrypted DNS and that the RESINFO response can be both validly DNSSEC-signed and not signed by the name that the original DDR resolution intended.
-   To reduce the scope of such an attack, clients wishing to retrieve resolver information from resolvers discovered when performing DDR discovery using resolver IP address ({{Section 4 of !RFC9462}}) MUST ensure during the TLS handshake that the TLS certificate presented by the resolver contains in its SubjectAltName (SAN) the domain name in the TargetName of the DDR SVCB response.
-If that succeeds, clients MAY choose to retrieve the resolver information using the RESINFO RR type and the QNAME set to the TargetName in the DDR SVCB response.

 #  Format of the Resolver Information {#format}

    The resolver information uses the same format as DNS TXT records.